dmb23/dragtor/docs/ideas.md

     - [ ] check if that does what I expect it to

+### Load Podcast data

+- [ ] create a new `DataLoader` to
+    - [ ] load files from podcast feeds
+    - [ ] parse them to text (e.g. whisper.cpp)
+        - [ ] check how difficult it is to do "entity recognition" - Who is speaking?
+    - [ ] store that information in plain text, ready for further processing

 ### small TODOs

 - ✅ ~implement a proper prompt for Llama3.1~